 • Immersion blender or regular blender: This is to blend the veggies into the gravy but you can just give them a good mash if you prefer.

-• Heavy based saucepan: for make the simple gravy
+• Heavy based saucepan: for making the simple gravy

 How to cook turkey breast in a slow cooker